Yahapi/yahapi/format.md

 ### 3.3.3 meta.total

-A paginated collection resource **SHOULD** return the number of items available in the collection using `meta.total`.
+A paginated collection resource **MAY** return the number of items available in the collection using `meta.total`.

 ### 3.3.4 meta.limit